dbsafe/dbsafe/README.md

 Initialization
 --------------
-The static method `Initialize` returns the DbSafe instance that is used during the test.
+The static method `Initialize` returns the DbSafeManager instance that is used during the test.
 One or more input files can be passed as parameters.
-The method `SetConnectionString` passes the name of the connection string used by DbSafe.
-The connection string must be defined in the `app.config` file.
+The method `SetConnectionString` passes the name of the connection string used by DbSafeManager.
 The method `ExecuteScripts` can be used to clean the tables before the test data is loaded by the method `LoadTables`.

 ```csharp